GutoAielo/React-Class1.5/README.md

 # Javascript
-This is the React class series that I´m learning about: Focus Event
+This is the React class series that I´m studying about: Focus Event